Inheritance vs. One-to-One Association

 Don’t just add inheritance because it is easier, or remove it because it is slower.
 Especially in scenarios were different object types have to go through a similar process it can be worth it to apply inheritance just so you can re-use functionality and increase the consistency and stability of your application.
 One place you definitely don’t want to use inheritance is in a system with a high transaction volume.
 Writing and updating records in tables with inheritance is slower than just updating a single table.
 If there are many new or changed objects loaded through, Excel, web services, or any other integration inheritance can slow the process down significantly.

 When loading data through an integration, inheritance can improve the development speed, because functionality can be re-used.
 This is a huge advantage since all future changes only have to be applied in a single place.
 Inheritance however, could case the slower performance if all the changes can be stored in a separate entity.
-If it is possible to separate all data in a separate entity, and this information is only used by the application in a limited number of locations, it will be significantly faster to keep a 1-1 entity.
+If it is possible to separate all data in a separate entity, and this information is only used by the application in a limited number of locations, it will be significantly faster to keep a one-to-one entity.

 This explanation might not have given you an explicit answer to the question on when to use inheritance, but that is because there is no right or wrong answer.
-Both inheritance and 1-1 associations have their advantages and disadvantages.
+Both inheritance and one-to-one associations have their advantages and disadvantages.
 Based on your needs you need to decide per situation what is best for that entity.
 Below is a short summary of all the pros and cons for each situation.
 Based on these criteria you will need to decide for your entity which solution is worth it.

 There are a few situations where a clear answer can be given: